dansmyers/Simulation/2-Probability/Deliverables/1-Fan_Fiction.md

 Hermione picks a number 1-6 and rolls three fair dice.
 If her number comes up *k* = 1, 2, or 3 times, she wins *k* wizard dollars.
 If it does not appear on any of the dice, she loses one wizard dollar.

 What is Hermione's expected outcome from playing Dragon's Dice?
 Solve this problem analytically.

+### Reliability problem (Sheldon Ross)

+Consider a system with five independent components, each of which operates correctly with probability *p*.
+A second system has three independent components, each of which also operates correctly with probability *p*.

+Each system can only function if at least half of its components function correctly on a given day.
+For what values of *p* is the three component system more likely to function correctly than the five component system?